lucadand/CS_Engineer/README.md

 # CS Engineer

-A modern web application for managing and displaying Customer Support Engineer assignments at Nando's UK Head Office.
+A modern web application for managing and displaying CS Engineer assignments at Nando's UK Erico House.

 ## Features